 Mediacom was originally the media planning and buying network of Grey Global Group, now a division within WPP.
 It is one of the widest-ranging global media shops, with offices in almost 100 countries, although it is strongest in just a few major markets, especially Germany and the UK, where it dominates the local market.
 The US office suffered uneven performance for several years in the 2000s but has stabilised more recently with several key wins.
 Like other media networks, Mediacom has broadened its offering considerably in recent years, establishing satellite units specialising in sports and entertainment sponsorship and content development.
-Mediacom was the joint #5 media specialist worldwide in 2014 with billings of $32.7bn (according to Recma).
+Mediacom was the #3 media specialist worldwide in 2016 with billings of $32.92bn (according to Recma).
 It is one of four global media networks now under WPP's control, operating separately from Mindshare and MEC, although it benefits from the group's pooled buying power.

 Selected Mediacom advertising